-For the last few days I’ve been sweltering in incessant Northamptonshire sunshine on an obóz harcerski (scout camp).
-It’s been my 30th obóz at least, a tally I find hard to digest.
-Despite the heat and advance planning involved in helping run a summer camp for 20 girls, such occasions offer me a total escape from the latest Brexit developments and the froth of fake news.
+For the last few days I’ve been in the beautiful English countryside on an obóz harcerski (scout camp).
+I have been on well over 30 obozy at least, a tally I find hard to digest.
+Despite the advance planning involved in helping run a summer camp, such occasions offer a total escape from daily life and the troubled world.
+I’m not sure the girls see it that way but as adults they all reminisce of idyllic times and life-long friendships made on obóz.

 I took a rucksack of clothes for all weathers, but that’s all I’ve got here and somehow it’s enough.
 It makes me wonder how I can justify all those possessions at home as I just don’t need them.
 As for washing, just a bowl and a few toiletries suffice, although whole body washes in the wash tent are a thing of the past and girls now rely on the nearest swimming pool or showers.